This is a page listing characters that make up the cast of DuckTales (1987).

 - The Captain: He's the highest authority aboard his ship.

-- No Celebrities Were Harmed: Just like Ripcord McQuack, Grimitz's voice is clearly based on John Wayne's.
+- No Celebrities Were Harmed: Just like Ripcord McQuack, Grimmitz's voice is clearly based on John Wayne's.
 His name, meanwhile, is likely a reference to the WWII-era admiral Chester Nimitz.